EPRV3EvidenceChallenge/Inputs/results/README.md

   - Estimate for 98% percentile of the distribution for log_10(odds ratio) (analogous to "2-sigma higher")
 * Questions for groups likely to submit estimates of odds ratios.
   - Is this too much?
 If so, how do you propose to submit both an odds-ratio and some measure of uncertainty?

+### Working Draft Proposal for Formats of Additional Notes:
+* ASCCI file (no unicode)
+* For now, we can start with free form text.
+If we see some common themes that are worth plotting, then we may ask for additional information to be standardize.